 The Honky Tonk Highway is only four blocks long.
-Stretching from the Wildhorse Saloon on Second Ave to Tootsie’s Orchid Lounge at Fifth.
+Stretching from the Wildhorse Saloon on Second Ave to Tootsie’s Orchid Lounge across the street from 5th + Broadway.
 But, there are more than two dozen Honky Tonks playing live music from late morning to late night.
 Group Leaders can build out this tour with as much or as little scheduled sightseeing as they want.
 Gather your friends, you’ll stay in a Downtown Nashville, walking distance to all these great shows.

 U S Tours Flexible Pricing:

 - Luxury or First Class Hotels & Meals

 - Motorcoach Transportation & Professional Tours Managers are available